-Nehemiah is told those that are left of the captivity . . . are in great affliction and reproach: the wall of Jerusalem also is broken down, and the gates thereof are burned with fire (1:3).
+Nehemiah is told those who survived the exile . . . are in great trouble and disgrace (1:3).
+He is also told the wall of Jerusalem is broken down, and its gates have been burned with fire (1:3).
 When Nehemiah hears these things, what is his response in verse 4?

-Nehemiah doesn't act "holier-than-thou" and say, "What that 'bunch' in Jerusalem needs is" He doesn't complain or condemn.
+Nehemiah doesn't act "holier-than-thou" and say, "What that 'bunch' in Jerusalem needs is . . ."
+He doesn't complain or condemn.
 Therefore, Nehemiah is an excellent example of what we should do when we need renewal or when we want to help people who need renewal.
 Instead of complaining and saying, "What our church needs is . . ." or "If our pastor would just . . . ," we should do as Nehemiah does.
 He weeps.
 Why does he weep?
 Nehemiah knows his people are known as the children of Jehovah God.
 The temple and the city of Jerusalem represent the blessing and protection of their God.

 The enemies of Israel could now say, "What kind of God do you serve?
 Look at the mess of your holy city."
-The condition of Jerusalem is a terrible witness and cause for reproach by non-believers.
+The condition of Jerusalem is a terrible witness and a cause for reproach by non-believers.
 This causes Nehemiah to weep.
 Does your spiritual life look like a pile of rubble to non-believers?
 In 2 Corinthians 12:20b, what kind of spiritual rubble does Paul mention as being a dishonorable witness to God?